evolkmann/ngx-material-data-table/README.md

 ### Publishing new releases

-`npm run release --dry-run` to check if it would do what you intended.
+`npm run release -- --dry-run` to check if it would do what you intended.

-Then, `npm run release` and follow the instructions.
+1. `npm run release`,
+2. `git push --follow-tags origin master`
+3. `cd dist/ngx-material-data-table && npm publish`